-Full day excursion to Verkhovyna, operates on day 10 and includes transport (the drive is around two and a half hours each way), a short hike with a local guide, Hutsul Museum entrance and seeing cheese made by a local family.
-6700 UAH per group plus 300 UAH per person.
-Full day excursion to the Caves of Ternopil, operates on day 10 and includes transport (the drive is around three hours each way), local guide, lunch and visiting three caves - Crystal, Verteba and Monastyrok.
-5000 UAH per group plus 200-250 UAH per person.
+Full day excursion to Verkhovyna, includes transport (the drive is around two and a half hours each way), a short hike with a local guide, Hutsul Museum entrance and seeing cheese made by a local family.
+3100 UAH per group plus 300 UAH per person for lunch.
+Full day excursion to the Caves of Ternopil, includes transport (the drive is around three hours each way), local guide, lunch and visiting three caves - Crystal, Verteba and Monastyrok.
+2650 UAH per group plus 200-250 UAH per person.
 The caves are lit and there's no need for special equipment for this visit.
-The temperature in the caves year round is above 11 Celsius, so you should dress accordingly.
+The temperature in the caves year round is about 11 Celsius, so you should dress accordingly.
 Lviv: